 There are many reasons behind making a topped shot.

-Even if you are using the best golf clubs and best golf balls available in the market, misbalance can always create a topped shot.
+Even if you are using the perfect golf clubs and perfect golf balls available in the market, misbalance can always create a topped shot.

 These are the most common things that can compel you to make a topped shot that you dare to make.